 - You should have a certain degree of computer literacy, as you will be using computers in some lectures and in preparation of your final presentation.
 Course facilitators do offer assistance for those less familiar with computers throughout the duration of the course.

-- Certain advanced courses, such as the micro-simulation course, are designed for people with additional quantitative background.
+- Certain modules, such as the micro-simulation module in the M&E course, are designed for people with additional quantitative background.

 Tuition fees vary from course to course; for specific tuition costs, please see the page of the course you would like to attend.
 If the cost of the course is not yet posted, please contact firstname.lastname@example.org for more information.